Frequently Asked Questions

 • a variety of sources—a professor, an employer, a PA or other healthcare professional you have worked with; a clinical supervisor, if possible, is ideal.

-It should go without saying that references from friends family friends, and relatives are not acceptable.
+It should go without saying that references from friends and relatives are not acceptable.

 Do you require previous healthcare experience?

-Yes—500 hours of healthcare experience is required of all candidates prior to enrollment in the PA Program, but they do not have to be completed at the time of application.
+Yes, 500 hours of healthcare experience are required of all candidates before enrollment in the PA Program, but they do not have to be completed at the time of application.
 The experience should be in areas that have patient/client contact.
-Examples are EMT, respiratory therapy, medical technician, nursing, and phlebotomy.
-Our program does count scribing as direct patient care (although not all programs do).
+Examples are EMT, respiratory therapy, medical technician, nursing, scribing, and phlebotomy.

-Patient contact hours in fields such as health education, health promotion, and social work may also be considered as long as the work was in patient/client services.
+Patient contact hours in health education, health promotion, and social work may also be considered as long as the work is in patient/client services.
 The hours can be either paid or volunteer.
 Applicants with formal certifications in a health-related field should be prepared to provide copies of licenses or certifications upon request.

-Please realize that shadowing is different from direct patient care, and that we do not count shadowing hours as patient care.
+Please realize that shadowing differs from direct patient care, and we do not count shadowing hours as patient care.

 How do I arrange to shadow a physician assistant?

-The Program cannot provide assistance in locating physician assistants who will provide shadowing.
-Because of the recent Health Insurance Portability and Accountability Act (HIPAA), which was enacted to ensure patient privacy, fewer and fewer healthcare providers are allowing shadowing, but it is still possible.
-You will have to locate PA’s to shadow on your own.
+The Program cannot assist in locating physician assistants who will provide shadowing.
+You will have to find PAs to shadow on your own.

 I am an international student.
 How does the application process differ for me?

-You still need to complete all prerequisites, even if you have a foreign medical degree.
-Please be aware that your university transcripts must be evaluated by a foreign credential evaluation service, such as World Education Services, Inc. and sent to CASPA.
+Please be aware that your university transcripts must be evaluated by a foreign credential evaluation service, such as World Education Services, Inc., and sent to CASPA.
 Please see the CASPA page FAQ for their policies and contact information for other evaluation services.
+Even with a foreign medical degree, you still need to complete all prerequisites.

-If English is not your first language, our school requires a minimum TOEFL score of 550 (paper-based), 213 (computer-based), 80 (web-based), or successful completion of two college level English courses; have the TOEFL score sent directly to the Admissions Department.
-We encourage international applicants to have some course work at an accredited U.S. or Canadian institution.
+If English is not your first language, our school requires a minimum TOEFL score of 550 (paper-based), 213 (computer-based), or 80 (web-based) or successful completion of two college-level English courses.
+Have the TOEFL score sent directly to the Admissions Department.
+We encourage international applicants to have some coursework at an accredited U.S. or Canadian institution.

 Does every applicant get an interview?

-No. After members of the PA Admissions Committee review an application, they recommend whether or not to offer an interview to the candidate.
-About 140 applicants were invited for interviews this past year.
-All interviews take place on the Radford University Carilion campus.
+No. The PA Admissions Committee holistically reviews applications and recommends invitations for interview to qualified candidates.
+About 160 applicants are invited for interviews each year.
+All interviews take place on the Radford University Carilion campus in Roanoke, VA.

 What main criteria will the admissions committee use to select applicants for interviews?

-We look at many factors: overall GPA, science GPA, GRE scores, references, writing skills, and healthcare experience.
-We are looking for an understanding of the PA role, communication and problem-solving skills, understanding of patients, understanding of healthcare delivery systems, leadership and experience, and ability to work as part of a team.
-These things we attempt to surmise from your essay and previous work experience, even if it has not necessarily been in the healthcare field.
+We look at many factors: overall GPA, science GPA, references, writing skills, and healthcare experience.
+We are looking for an understanding of the PA role, communication and problem-solving skills, patient kinteractions, knowledge of healthcare delivery systems, leadership and experience, and the ability to work as part of a team.
+We attempt to surmise these things from your essay and previous work experience, even if it has not necessarily been in the healthcare field.

 We do place an early emphasis on “adequate” academic numbers.
-Although the average GPA of accepted applicants is about 3.5-3.6, we accept a wide range.
-However, because we intend to graduate every student we accept, we want to be confident that they will be able to maintain a 3.0 GPA in the program so they can graduate.
-If we have doubts about academic ability for someone, their application will become lower priority.
+Although the average GPA of accepted applicants is about 3.5, we accept a wide range.
+However, because we intend to graduate every student we accept, we want to be confident that they can maintain a 3.0 GPA in the program so they can graduate.
+If we have doubts about someone's academic ability, their application will become a lower priority.

 What do you look for during the interview process?

 We want students and subsequent graduates who are self-starters and able to handle the stress of the academic load, people who understand the health care system and the role of the PA, people who are confident but not arrogant, caring, capable, good team players, and mature.
-Our students participate in many group projects during the Program; we want students who can work well with others, carry their own load, and complete tasks on time.
+Our students participate in many group projects during the Program; we want students who can work well with others, share responsibilities, and complete tasks on time.

 What does the interview session involve?